The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Conclusions and Future Work

 \section{Conclusions and Future Work}

 The article showcased an analytical and numerical study of two mathematical models of binary direct collinear collisions of convex viscoplastic bodies.
 The mathematical models of the collision process employed two distinct incremental collision laws based on the Bouc-Wen differential model of hysteresis.
 It was demonstrated that the models possess favorable analytical properties (e.g., global existence, uniqueness, and boundedness of the solutions) under mild restrictions on the values of the model parameters.
 Two model parameter identification strategies were proposed and tested using experimental collision data available in the research literature.
-It was found that one set of model parameters independent of the initial relative velocity is sufficient for attainment of a good correlation between the results of the numerical simulations of the models under consideration in this study and the experimental data.
-Therefore, it can be concluded that the models can provide an accurate depiction of a variety of collision processes.
+Based on the results of the identification studies it was concluded that one set of model parameters independent of the initial relative velocity is sufficient for attainment of a good correlation between the results of the numerical simulations of the models under consideration in this study and the experimental data.
+Therefore, it can be concluded that the models accurately describe the physics of a wide variety of contact and collision phenomena.